-Made with fresh clams, mussels, scallops, and sweet succulent shrimp in a garlic wine sauce served over pasta is a meal you soon won’t forget.
+Frutti di mare translates to “fruits of the sea,” and it’s certainly an accurate name.
+This seafood pasta dish is made with fresh clams, mussels, scallops, and sweet, succulent shrimp that are all tossed in a garlic wine sauce and served over perfectly al dente pasta — this is a meal you wonโt soon forget.

 There are as many different recipes as there are Italian grandmothers for Frutti di Mare.
 And every family has a favorite ingredient that makes it their own special version of this Italian classic.